c4rlosmarin/RestAPIClient/README.md

 # ![RestAPIClient](RestAPIClient/Assets/SmallIcon.png) REST API Client

-An Azure oriented application designed to streamline our workflow by providing a user-friendly interface for making REST API calls.
+An application designed to streamline our workflow by providing a user-friendly interface for making REST API calls.

 REST API Client offers several advantages that I believe will significantly enhance our development process: